I Welcome Your Comments

 Reckless Driving, 37 MPH Over The Limit, Amended to Speeding

 Reckless Driving Amended to Speeding

-Posted by Mark Matney of Matney Law PLLC Newport News, VA
+Posted by Mark Matney of Holcomb Law, PC Newport News, VA

 If you were charged with Reckless Driving by Speed at 72 mph in a 35 mph zone, would you prefer an amendment to Speeding or a conviction with a weekend of jail?
 Today in court I represented the first driver.
 When you go to court, it is like a job interview in the sense that you only get one chance to make a first impression.